8base/old-documentation/development-tools/dev-env/runtime_environment.md

 };
 ```

-3. Spawn a background task that keeps running after your function returns you can use the `context.invokeFunction` API ([described here](../../8base-console/custom-functions/tasks.md)).
+3. Spawn a background task that keeps running after your function returns.
+You can use the `context.invokeFunction` API ([described here](../../8base-console/custom-functions/tasks.md)).

 ### Managing Dependencies
 You can add any dependencies using `npm` or `yarn`.
-When you run '8base deploy' command 8base uploads your code to the cloud, runs `npm install` and deploys the bundle to AWS Lambda.
+When you run '8base deploy', 8base uploads your code to the cloud, runs `npm install` and deploys the bundle to AWS Lambda.

-It is recommended that you have `package-lock.json` file to dramatically accelerate deployment.
+It is recommended that you have a `package-lock.json` file to dramatically accelerate deployment.
 8base checks whether `package-lock.json` has changed since the last deploy and only installs dependencies when necessary.